pachecowillians/arch-linux-post-install/README.md

 This script configures many applications, but requires some manual configuration.
 Manual configuration is:

+- Apply Orchis Theme in window settings
+- Apply Inter Font in windows title
+- Apply Dracula Theme in vscode
+- Apply Material Icon Icon Theme in vscode
+- Set keyboard shortcuts
 - Set Inter font in Appearance app
-- Set keyboard shortcuts
-- Dracula vscode theme configuration
-- Setup vscode material icon pack
+- Configure the panel